Ancillary Benefits: Everything You Need to Know

 As previously mentioned, there are different rationales and circumstances under which an employer would contribute to the cost of ancillary benefits for their employees.
 There are several different scenarios that could work for certain employers.
 Some employers may contribute 100 percent of their employees’ health care premiums but make those employees voluntarily contribute for vision and dental insurance.
 Whatever decisions are made by the employer, it is important for the employer to know the circumstances that best fit its individual situation.
 Employers can discuss their needs as well as those of their employees with an agent at their insurance company to best determine how to structure payment of these benefits to be shared by employer and employee.

 There are certainly advantages for both employers and employees when it comes to ancillary benefits.
 Employers may avail themselves of regulations that allow employees to contribute pre-tax dollars to pay for these ancillary benefits.
 In addition to monetary benefits, an employer can increase their visibility and reputation in the marketplace by offering top-notch ancillary benefits.
 Employers need not pay for all ancillary benefits; simply offsetting the costs of ancillary benefits for employees will go a long way toward making employees more productive, increasing morale, as well as lowering the amount of employee income that is taxable.

 If you need help understanding ancillary benefits, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.